 - 2.1 This Policy is guided by openness and the highest possible level of transparency.
-Information concerning the EIB Group's operational and institutional activities will be made available to third parties (the public) unless it is subject to a defined exception ("presumption of disclosure", see section 5 of this Policy and the respective disclosure section of the EIF Transparency Policy), based on the principle of non-discrimination and equal treatment and in line with EU legislation") in accordance with section 5 of this Policy. - 2.2 The member institutions of the EIB Group consider that due to their dual character as financial and public institutions, being transparent about how they make decisions, work and implement EU policies strengthens their credibility and accountability to citizens. the public.
-Transparency also contributes to increasing the efficiency, effectiveness and sustainability of the EIB Group's operations, reinforcing its zero-tolerance approach on fraud and corruption, and its commitment to equal treatment and non-discrimination, while ensuring adherence to environmental and social standards linked to financed projects, and promoting accountability, and good governance. - 2.3 The EIB Group understands transparency to refer to an environment in which the policy objectives, its legal, institutional and economic framework, policy decisions and their rationale, and the terms of its member institutions' accountability are provided to the public in a comprehensive, accessible and timely manner.
+Information concerning the EIB Group's operational and institutional activities will be made available to third parties (the public) unless it is subject to a defined exception ("presumption of disclosure", see section 5 of this Policy and the respective disclosure section of the EIF Transparency Policy), based on the principle of non-discrimination and equal treatment and in line with EU legislation. - 2.2 The member institutions of the EIB Group consider that due to their dual character as financial and public institutions, being transparent about how they make decisions, work and implement EU policies strengthens their credibility and accountability to citizensthe public.
+Transparency also contributes to increasing the efficiency, effectiveness and sustainability of the EIB Group's operations, reinforcing its zero-tolerance approach on fraud and corruption, ensuring adherence to environmental and social standards linked to financed projects, and promoting accountability and good governance. - 2.3 The EIB Group understands transparency to refer to an environment in which the policy objectives, its legal, institutional and economic framework, policy decisions and their rationale, and the terms of its member institutions' accountability are provided to the public in a comprehensive, accessible and timely manner.